 Cash Equivalents - Cash equivalents are highly liquid investments with original maturities of three months or less.
 The Federal Credit Union Act permits the Fund to invest in United States Treasury securities.
-All investments in 2022 and 2021 are cash equivalents and are stated at cost, which approximates fair value.
+All investments in 2023 and 2022 are cash equivalents and are stated at cost, which approximates fair value.
+All of the NCUA's U.S. Treasury securities held by the Fund are issued by the U.S. government.
+These securities are generally not expected to have an allowance for credit losses as there is a zero-loss expectation because they are explicitly guaranteed by the U.S. Government, are highly rated by major rating agencies, and have a long history of no credit losses.